 Sure smartphones are useful, but you want to be as light as possible on your feet when heading out for a run.
-In an effort to achieve your personal best every little bit helps.
+After all, in an effort to achieve your personal best every little bit helps.

 Essential reading: Top fitness trackers and health gadgets

-Watches with GPS are becoming all too common these days.
+Watches with GPS are becoming more common these days.
 These are devices that tap into satellite signals for precise location and distance tracking.
 They cost a bit more but are a real step up from most ordinary fitness trackers.

 The Forerunner 645 is Garmin’s first device with built in storage for music.
 There is enough on-device memory for up to 500 songs, and you can connect Bluetooth headphones and sync music from select streaming services for offline listening.

 The watch is water-resistant and includes built-in GPS, a heart rate sensor and barometer, the latter two being obvious omissions from the previous version.
 The company has also slapped on Garmin Pay so you can make payments phone-free.

 Garmin Fenix 5 Plus is the same feature packed device as its predecessor, with some added on goodies.
 This includes built-in music storage, Garmin Pay, Galileo, pre-loaded topographical maps and oxygen saturation.
 There are three iterations of the device, the Fenix 5, 5S and 5X, and they’ll all benefit from the upgrades.